BSc Hons Osteopathy (1995-2000)

 The pain that is holding us back is held within us until it resolved.
 Much of the holding is there to protect the parts of us that are too delicate or vulnerable to show themselves because they are hurting.
 When we access painful feelings, we can befriend them and integrate them so we are no longer at war with ourselves and each other.

-Becoming a guide for others asks us to become very sensitive to what they are feeling and to use that awareness to guide them.
+Becoming a therapist or guide for others asks us to become very sensitive to what they are feeling and to use that awareness to guide them.
 Healing must be guided in a way that is at the right pace and not overwhelming.
 Becoming a practitioner also asks us to walk our talk and do the work ourselves.
 When we embody this and use our awareness of what we sense in others, we can be a model for them and accompany them as a guide on their journey.
 A new way of living a nourishing and full life on our own terms becomes available.

 Postgraduate Healing Training (2014)